donders-research-data-management/rdm-webdav-proxy/README.md

 ## run with Docker

 The docker image is created based on the [official node:alpine](https://hub.docker.com/_/node/) image.
+You may want to change the port mapping in the `docker-compose.yml` file.
+By default, it maps to the port `3000` on the docker host.

 ```bash
 $ docker-compose build --force-rm